History, tourist information, and nearby accommodation

 Stone was systematically removed, leaving just a few fragments of walls and the base of the medieval barbican.
 The imposing earthwork motte and bailey remain, however, as a testament to just how large and impressive the castle must have been in its heyday.

 What to See

 The main earthworks include an impressive motte rising 15m high with a base some 40m across.
 The motte stands at one end of a crescent-shaped inner bailey measuring roughly 60m x 25m.
 The motte is separated from the bailey by a deep ditch that measures 15m wide and is 5m deep.

 Beside the lodging chamber stands the remains of the larder, a single storey 13th-century building for food storage.
 The larder was later extended with a second-storey chamber that may have been used by an alchemist.
 Excavations in the moat outside this building unearthed a large number of glass and ceramic vessels and the chamber seems to have had several hearths.

-The main stone range of buildings were constructed around 1240 and consist of a privy chamber, great hall, great chamber, and lodging chambers.
+The main stone range of buildings was constructed around 1240 and consist of a privy chamber, great hall, great chamber, and lodging chambers.
 Most of the stone walls are now gone, but the west wall of the great hall and south-west wall of the lodging chamber remain.
 At one end of the lodging chamber is a turret that provided access to the curtain wall and a rooftop walkway.